 Travel Somewhere by Yourself

 We all love to travel with our family or a group of friends, but there's so much to gain from going it alone.
 Embarking on a solo expedition is incredibly liberating and rewarding.
 You have the freedom to be yourself and to set the daily agenda without the distraction of fellow travelers.
 You can throw your watch away, think on your feet, trust your instincts, and go with the flow.
-Without a rigid travel timetable, you can ditch the plans, and go off the beaten track to explore the world at your own pace, and you just never know what places you'll discover or people you'll meet.
+Without a rigid travel timetable, you can ditch the plans, and go off the beaten track to explore the world at your own pace, and you just never know what places you'll discover or people you'll meet—believe me, I've done it.
 Add this to your list of travel goals before you die.

 Show Random Acts of Kindness to Strangers